The Ehresmann-Schein-Nambooripad Theorem for Inverse Categories: Main result

 \begin{corollary} The functors $\mathcal{G}$ and $\mathcal{I}$ form an equivalence

-where $\mathbf{ISCat}$ is the category of inverse semicategories. \end{corollary}
+where $\mathbf{isCat}$ is the category of inverse semicategories. \end{corollary}

-Since single-object inverse categories are precisely inverse semigroups with unit, it is clear that single-object inverse semicategories are precisely inverse semigroups.
-With inverse semicategories as multi-object inverse semigroups, we see that Theorem \ref{thm:ESN} -- the equivalence between inductive groupoids and inverse semigroups -- is then a corollary of Corollary of \ref{cor:irscat_og_equiv}.
+Since single-object inverse categories are precisely inverse semigroups with identity, it is clear that single-object inverse semicategories are precisely inverse semigroups.
+With inverse semicategories as multi-object inverse semigroups, we see that Theorem~\ref{thm:ESN} -- the equivalence between inductive groupoids and inverse semigroups -- then follows immediately from Corollary~\ref{cor:irscat_og_equiv}.

-We will end this paper with a short discussion on a generalization of Theorem \ref{thm:ircat_og_equivalence}.
+We will end this section with a short discussion on a generalization of Theorem~\ref{thm:ircat_og_equivalence}.

-Recall that \textit{prehomomorphisms} of inverse semigroups are functions between inverse semigroups satisfying $\phi(ab) \leq \phi(a)\phi(b).$ Theorem \ref{thm:ESN} can then be generalized to \begin{theorem}[\cite{lawson98}, Theorem 8] The category of inverse semigroups and prehomomorphisms is equivalent to the category of inductive groupoids and ordered functors. \end{theorem}
+Recall that \textit{prehomomorphisms} of inverse semigroups are functions between inverse semigroups satisfying $\phi(ab) \leq \phi(a)\phi(b).$ Theorem~\ref{thm:ESN} can then be generalized to \begin{theorem}[\cite{lawson98}, Theorem 8] The category of inverse semigroups and prehomomorphisms is equivalent to the category of inductive groupoids and ordered functors. \end{theorem}

-Since the arrows of an inverse category are playing the part of ``elements'' in each of the ``local inverse semigroups'', a clear candidate for an inverse categorical analogue arises. \begin{definition} An \emph{oplax functor} $F : \mathbf{X} \rightarrow \mathbf{X'}$ of inverse categories consists of the following data: \begin{itemize} \item for each object $A\in \mathbf{X},$ an object $F(A) \in \mathbf{X'};$ \item for each arrow $f : A \rightarrow B,$ an arrow $F(f) : F(A) \rightarrow F(B)$ such that \begin{itemize} \item for each composable pair $f : A \rightarrow B$ and $g : B\rightarrow C$ in $\mathbf{X},$ $F(gf) \leq F(g)F(f),$ and \item for each object $A\in \mathbf{X},$ $F(1_A) \leq 1_{F(A)}.$ \end{itemize} \end{itemize} \end{definition}
+Since the arrows of an inverse category are playing the part of ``elements'' in each of the ``local inverse semigroups'', a clear candidate for an inverse categorical analogue arises. \begin{definition} An \emph{oplax functor} $F : \mathbf{X} \rightarrow \mathbf{X'}$ of inverse categories consists of the following data: \begin{itemize} \item for each object $A\in\mathbf{X},$ an object $F(A)\in\mathbf{X'};$ \item for each arrow $f : A \rightarrow B,$ an arrow $F(f) : F(A) \rightarrow F(B)$ such that \begin{itemize} \item for each composable pair $f : A \rightarrow B$ and $g : B\rightarrow C$ in $\mathbf{X},$ $F(gf) \leq F(g)F(f),$ and \item for each object $A\in \mathbf{X},$ $F(1_A) \leq 1_{F(A)}.$ \end{itemize} \end{itemize} \end{definition}

 Clearly, since composition in $\mathcal{G}(\mathbf{X})$ is defined by composition in $\mathbf{X},$ any oplax functor $F: \mathbf{X} \rightarrow \mathbf{X'}$ between inverse categories induces an ordered functor $\mathcal{G}(F) : \mathcal{G}(\mathbf{X}) \rightarrow \mathcal{G}(\mathbf{X'}).$